If there’s one common problem that every inhabitant of the Earth is currently facing, it’s climate change.

 Lentils come in several varieties.
-Green and brown lentils are great for making cold lentil salads, while red lentils do well in soup.
+Green and brown lentils are great for making cold lentil salads, while red lentils do well in soup and dal.
 You can find lentils both canned and dried.

 #2 — Tomatoes = 1.1kg carbon per kg of tomatoes consumed